fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentbased.md

 ### Set up Icinga2 server node

-After the preliminary work regarding the local DNS, it is time to set up Icinga2 for agentbased remote monitoring.
+After the introduction, it is time to set up Icinga2 for agentbased remote monitoring.
 We will start to set up the Icinga2 server as a master node.

 Run the following command on your server to setup a Icinga2 master node:
 ```